zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ## 1.3 Writing Datasets

-Writing Spark Datasets to file is straightforward.
+Writing datasets to file is straightforward.
 Spark [encourages the use of parquet](https://databricks.com/glossary/what-is-parquet) formats.
-To write to parquet, we can simply call `g/write-parquet!`:
+To write to parquet, we can invoke `g/write-parquet!`:

 ```clojure
 (g/write-parquet! renamed-df "resources/cookbook/bikes.parquet"))
 ```

 Analogous read and write functions are available.
-For instance, `g/write-csv!` to write as a CSV file and `g/read-json!` to read a JSON file.
+For instance, `g/write-avro!` to write as an Avro file and `g/read-json!` to read a JSON file.